J-Kallunki/skeleton-styled/.github/pull_request_template.md

 -   [ ] css
 -   [ ] javascript

 Also verify the `pachage.json` file has the proper version.
-It can be asked for change the version before merging.
+It can be asked for changing the version before merging.

 Please provide enough information so that others can review your pull request: